 Orders are due at the beginning of February, May, August, and November.
 There are also limited bags on sale in the Bookstore.
 Look at the order form for the different varieties.

 Normal coffee is grown on plantations where diverse rainforest used to grow.
 A SMBC certification means the coffee is 100% organic and shade grown under conditions that are ecologically sustainable for migratory birds and their habitat.
 They require a variety of native trees and vegetation around the plantation.
 With this diversity, each plantation provides habitat for many migrating song birds and provides the farmers with highly productive farms and a better tasting bean.
-For more information regarding bird friendly coffee and the Smithsonian Migratory Bird Center visit their website.
+For more information regarding bird friendly coffee visit the Smithsonian Migratory Bird Center website.